-- activities, equipment or supplies that are already being supported through other sources - costs incurred prior to having a grant agreement executed - any in-kind contributions - financing costs, including interest - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers - costs related to security infrastructure for buildings that do not currently exist, or that require other major works to be completed first - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - costs such as renovations and utilities - maintenance of vehicles and equipment - non-project-related staff training and development costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - debt financing - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - costs of purchasing, leasing, depreciation of, or development of land - routine operational expenses, including communications, accommodation, office computing facilities, printing and stationery, postage, legal and accounting fees and bank charges - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - fund raising or sponsorship costs - overseas costs - personal protection for specific individuals - large scale capital equipment and capital works including the purchase or lease of land and/or purchase, construction or maintenance of buildings.
+- activities, equipment or supplies that are already being supported through other sources - costs incurred prior to us notifying you that the application is successful - any in-kind contributions - financing costs, including interest - capital expenditure for the purchase of assets such as office furniture and equipment, motor vehicles, computers, printers or photocopiers - costs for rent and utilities - construction, (including of guard houses), major renovation or extension of buildings.
+Major renovations include but are not limited to building or substantially modifying walls or other building structures if not directly linked to crime prevention through environmental design in public or community spaces. - large-scale capital equipment and capital works such as construction or major upgrades of buildings, roads, bridges or other structures - costs related to security infrastructure for buildings that do not currently exist, or that require other major works to be completed first - costs of purchasing, leasing, depreciation of, or development of land - depreciation of plant and equipment beyond the life of the project - maintenance of vehicles - costs involved in the purchase or upgrade/hire of software (including user licences) and ICT hardware (unless it directly relates to the project) - labour expenditure for employees other than project management costs - staff training and development costs - insurance costs (the participants must effect and maintain adequate insurance or similar coverage for any liability arising as a result of its participation in funded activities) - debt financing - costs related to obtaining resources used on the project, including interest on loans, job advertising and recruiting, and contract negotiations - ongoing equipment maintenance costs - routine operational expenses, including communications, accommodation, office computing facilities, printing and stationery, postage, legal and accounting fees and bank charges - costs related to preparing the grant application, preparing any project reports (except costs of independent audit reports we require) and preparing any project variation requests - travel or overseas costs - fund raising or sponsorship costs - personal protection for specific individuals